Lamu in Monsoon Season: Why June Through October Has a Magic the Dry Season Misses

 The Weather Reality

 The Kusi (southeast) monsoon blows from roughly June through October.
-In Lamu, this means stronger winds, occasional afternoon rain showers, and choppier seas.
+In Lamu, that means stronger winds, occasional afternoon rain showers, and choppier seas.
 Temperatures stay warm: 25-30°C. The humidity drops compared to the March-May heavy rains.

 The mornings are reliably clear.
 The sunsets — amplified by monsoon clouds — are spectacular.
 The kind of sky that photographers call "dramatic" and weather apps call "partly cloudy."